aglover/aglover.github.com/source/_posts/2014-01-24-continuous-delivery-for-heroku-with-jenkins.markdown

 title: "Continuous Delivery for Heroku with Jenkins"
 date: 2014-01-24 20:43
 comments: true
-categories: [Git, Heroku, DevOps, cloud, Continuous Integration]
+categories: [Git, Heroku, DevOps, cloud, Continuous Integration, Continuous Delivery]
 ---

 {% img left /images/mine/jenkins.png %}A [continuous delivery pipeline](http://thediscoblog.com/blog/categories/devops/) that leverages [Jenkins](http://jenkins-ci.org/) and targets [Heroku](http://heroku.com/) is fairly simple to set up, provided you install the Jenkins Git plugin.
 With this pipeline, changes to a specific Git branch will result in a Heroku deployment.